VivianeLVieira/vv-news/README.md

 1. Clone the project to your local environment and enter the main directory

-    •	Visit the GitHub repository: https://github.com/VivianeLVieira/vv-news
+    •	Visit the GitHub repository to clone it: https://github.com/VivianeLVieira/vv-news

-    •	Click in the green "code" button-> select "Local" tab and copy/save the HTTPS link (repository-url)

 2. Install dependencies